Cost of living support for staff

 Pay

-Earlier this year we worked collaboratively with our trade union colleagues to make changes to our grade boundaries, resulting in pay increases of up to 6.5 per cent for more than 5,000 of our colleagues.
+This builds on the work undertaken in 2022, when we worked collaboratively with our trade union colleagues to make changes to our grade boundaries, resulting in pay increases of up to 6.5 per cent for more than 5,000 of our colleagues.
 As part of this, we invested an additional £6.3 million per year into staff salaries.
-This is in addition to the national pay award which saw pay increases of at least 3 per cent, with increases of up to 9 per cent for colleagues on grades 1 to 5.5.

 Working on campus